 Clinical Review Board

 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
-Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review BoardInfrared Photocoagulation for Hemorrhoids
+Current as of: October 19, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review BoardInfrared Photocoagulation for Internal Hemorrhoids